 In response to the COVID-19 pandemic, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") was signed into law on March 27, 2020.
 The CARES Act, among other things, includes tax provisions relating to refundable payroll tax credits, deferment of employer's social security payments, net operating loss utilization and carryback periods, modifications to the net interest deduction limitations and technical corrections to tax depreciation methods for qualified improvement property (QIP).
-The CARES Act had no material impact on the Company's income tax provision for the three months ended March 31, 2020.
+The CARES Act did not have a material impact on the Company's income tax provision for the three months ended June 30, 2020.
 The Company continues to evaluate the impact of the CARES Act on its financial position, results of operations and cash flows.